jpbede/jpbede/README.md

 ### Hi there, my name is Jan-Philipp 👋

-- 📫 E-Mail Deliverability Engineer & Software Engineer @ CleverReach®
+- 📫 Email Deliverability Engineer & Software Engineer @ CleverReach®
 - 🛠 Maintainer of the [DNSControl](https://github.com/StackExchange/dnscontrol) PowerDNS provider
 - 📡 Doing some network stuff at my own ASN (AS206479)